NullCode1337/TWRP_tree_j2xlte/README.md

 ME (For obvious reasons)

-djeman on Github (because I stole some of his j3xnlte BoardConfig props)
+Aditya KR on Github (because I sto- took some BoardConfig props)

-And of course, Team Win Recovery Project Team for building this amazing project.
+And of course, Team Win Recovery Project Team for creating this amazing project.